shubhojit-mitra-dev/cbs/README.md

 ## Key Features
 1. **Content Integration**:
-   - Users can link blog platforms (such as WordPress, Medium) and YouTube channels.
+   - Users can link blog platforms (such as Hashnode, Medium, and Dev.to) and YouTube channels.
    - Automatic detection of new content uploads/posts on linked platforms.

 2. **AI-Driven Post Generation**: